prabhjotsingh10/Data-visualization-pipeline-using-Amazon-Athena-Quicksight-and-S3./README.md

 # Data-visualization-pipeline-using-Amazon-Athena-Quicksight-and-S3.
-This project demonstrates how to analyze and visualize structured data using AWS Athena and Amazon QuickSight.
-The goal was to query data stored in a table using Athena and transform those results into interactive dashboards using QuickSight’s SPICE in-memory engine.
+This project demonstrates how to query data using AWS Athena and visualize the results using Amazon QuickSight.
+Data from an Athena table was queried using SQL and then imported into QuickSight using the SPICE engine for faster analytics.
+The project highlights how AWS analytics services can be used together to transform raw data into interactive visual insights.